threedworld-mit/tdw/Documentation/lessons/setup/pc.md

 - Python 3.8+
 - A GPU, the faster the better, with up-to-date drivers.
 It is possible to run TDW without a GPU but you will lose some speed and photorealism.
 NVIDIA drivers tend to work better,
 - For [audio simulations](../audio/overview.md), you will need an audio driver; unless you're running a minimal Linux install, you probably already have this.

+## Why does TDW need a GPU?

+TDW runs on Unity3D, a video game engine.
+Unity's rendering looks more photorealistic if the computer has a GPU.
+Without a GPU, Unity *cannot* render as realistically and rendering will be slower.
+Unity also offloads many physics calculations to the GPU; without a GPU, Unity's physics will be slower.

 ## Install